-Transactions between the Group and entities in which Directors have declared an interest, are transacted under normal terms and conditions.
+Transactions between the Group and entities in which Directors have declared an interest, are, unless otherwise stated, transacted under normal terms and conditions.
 There were no contracts involving Directors' interests subsisting at period end excepting sponsorship agreements under normal terms and conditions of business.
 Sponsorship from director-related entities is on terms and conditions no more favourable than those offered to other sponsors.
+During the year, Directors also donated funds to the Group through the various donation initiatives undertaken by the Group.